sakshamgupta2004/Python-MySql-PasswordManager/README.md

 # Python-MySql-PasswordManager
-PasswordManager made in Python and MySql for school project To use, change mysql connector properties in both python files.
+PasswordManager made in Python and MySql for school project To use, change mysql connector properties in db.conf file.
 <br/>
 Default connection properties:-
 <br/>